denetii/io_thps_scene/README.md

 This Blender addon allows you to export a scene as a custom level for some of the classic THPS games.
 Also includes a variety of import tools to load existing levels/assets, as well as a fully integrated lightmap baking tool.

 ## Migrating from Blender 2.79
-Unfortunately, due to various breaking changes introduced with Blender 2.8x, there is no way to seamlessly convert old .blend files.
+Unfortunately, due to various breaking changes introduced with Blender 2.8x, there is no way to seamlessly convert old .blend files that were developed on Blender 2.79.
 However, I have written a pair of scripts that will take care of it for you.
 You'll still need Blender 2.79 installed on your system, and you need to know how to run scripts in the text editor.
 Grab these two scripts here: https://gist.github.com/denetii/6e66891505b32fc7c64c22031288d7f4

 'Step 1' is a script that needs to be run on your .blend file from within Blender **2.79**.
 Once that's done, save a copy of your scene, then open the new copy in **2.8x** and run the 'Step 2' script in there.
 Your scene should now be fully migrated and exportable from within 2.8x.
 The addon has been tested on **2.83.4**, but should be compatible with most of the 2.8x versions.